He flew home to bury his father. The Air India crash took his life

 “He was burnt alive while sleeping,” Patni says.
 “I have not even seen his body yet.
 It is not in a condition to be seen.
 It is so burnt that it cannot be identified.”

-Patni says he has submitted identification documents to the hospital, including a PAN card in lieu of Aadhaar, to claim his son’s body.
+Patni says he has submitted identification documents to the hospital, including a PAN (financial identity) card in lieu of Aadhaar (proof of identity for Indian residents), to claim his son’s body.
 “The officials have told me they will hand it over by tonight or tomorrow morning.”

 His wife, Sitabehen, remains in the intensive care unit with serious burn injuries.
 “She doesn’t know he’s gone,” he says.
 “She’s had more than 40 stitches to her face.
 The bleeding had to be stopped.
 I can’t even begin to tell her what’s happened.”

-Hospital authorities tells The Independent that most of the bodies recovered from the crash site have been shifted from the post-mortem room to cold storage, awaiting DNA confirmation and family handover.
+Hospital authorities tell The Independent that most of the bodies recovered from the crash site have been shifted from the post-mortem room to cold storage, awaiting DNA confirmation and family handover.

 Join our commenting forum